Dgoralkin/Dgoralkin.github.io/readme.md

 - Communicating technical results clearly to end users

 #### Aligned Course Outcomes:
-- **Outcome 3:** Design and evaluate computing solutions using algorithmic principles.
+- **Outcome 3:** Design and evaluate computing solutions using algorithmic principles while managing the trade-offs involved in design choices.
-- **Outcome 4:** Use innovative tools and techniques to deliver professional, industry-level functionality.
+- **Outcome 5:** Develop a security mindset that anticipates adversarial exploits and mitigates design flaws to ensure privacy and enhanced security.

 #### **Narratives:**
 - I have selected algorithms and event listeners that will be responsible for updating the elements via dedicated and modular JavaScript code sections, making the app dynamic and vibrant.